E4S-Project/e4s-cl/docs/reference/launch.rst

---libraries	Comma-separated list of libraries to load at run-time --files		Comma-separated list of files to make accessible in the container --source	Path of script to source before execution
+--libraries	Comma-separated list of libraries to load at run-time --files		Comma-separated list of files to make accessible in the container --source	Path of script to source before execution --from      If MPI library translation is needed, specify which family the binary comes from.
+The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`

 .. admonition:: MPI launcher detection